GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Datasets

 We created four additional datasets following the methodology presented in~\cite{margeloiu2022weight}:

 \begin{itemize}[topsep=0pt, leftmargin=18pt] \item Two datasets from the \textbf{METABRIC} \citep{curtis2012genomic} dataset.
-We combined the molecular data with the clinical label `DR' to create the \textbf{`metabric-dr'} dataset, and we combined the molecular data with the clinical label `Pam50Subtype' to create the \textbf{`metabric-p50'} dataset.
+We combined the molecular data with the clinical label `DR' to create the \textbf{`meta-dr'} dataset, and we combined the molecular data with the clinical label `Pam50Subtype' to create the \textbf{`meta-p50'} dataset.
 Because the label `Pam50Subtype' was very imbalanced, we transformed the task into a binary task of basal vs non-basal by combining the classes `LumA', `LumB', `Her2', `Normal' into one class and using the remaining class `Basal' as the second class.
-For both `metabric-dr' and `metabric-p50' we selected the Hallmark gene set \citep{liberzon2015molecular} associated with breast cancer, and the new datasets contain $4160$ expressions (features) for each patient.
+For both `meta-dr' and `meta-p50' we selected the Hallmark gene set \citep{liberzon2015molecular} associated with breast cancer, and the new datasets contain $4160$ expressions (features) for each patient.
 We created the final datasets by randomly sampling $200$ patients stratified because we are interested in studying datasets with a small sample-size.

 \item Two datasets from the \textbf{TCGA} \citep{tomczak2015cancer} dataset.
 We combined the molecular data and the label `X2yr.RF.Surv' to create the \textbf{`tcga-survival'} dataset, and we combined the molecular data and the label `tumor\_grade' to create the \textbf{`tcga-tumor'} dataset.
 For both `tcga-survival' and `tcga-tumor' we selected the Hallmark gene set \citep{liberzon2015molecular} associated with breast cancer, leaving $4381$ expressions (features) for each patient.
-We created the final datasets by randomly sampling $200$ patients stratified because we are interested in studying datasets with a small sample-size. \end{itemize}
+We created the final datasets by randomly sampling $200$ patients stratified because we are interested in studying small sample-size datasets. \end{itemize}

 \textbf{Dataset processing.} Before training the models, we apply Z-score normalisation to each dataset.
 Specifically, on the training split, we learn a simple transformation to make each column of $\mX_{train}~\in~\sR^{N_{train} \times D}$ have zero mean and unit variance.
 We apply this transformation to the validation and test splits during cross-validation.